All Episodes Plain Text

 You want to know what is in your water supply and whether your child needs to have additional fluoride supplementation or not.

-Let's go to the phones now and talk to Debra in Westchester, Ohio.
+Let's go to the phones now and talk to Deborah in Westchester, Ohio.

-And I was just appalled at the beginning of the Obama administration when the United States Department of Agriculture allowed All foods on SNAP.
+And I was just appalled at the beginning of the Obama administration when the United States Department of Agriculture allowed all foods on SNAP, sugary soft drinks, et cetera.

-We don't have the inside to break it down.
+We don't have the insign to break it down.

 You're a doctor, you're a scientist.